Rachel-Tookey/RecordShop_Security_Project/documentation/manualTestPlan.md

     ```
 3. **Verify**: Check the response status code is `200 OK` and the body contains:
     ```
     Purchase successful!
-Purchase ID 1
+Purchase Id 1
     ```

 ### **TC-02: Test Purchase When Customer Name is Missing**

 1. **Setup**: Ensure the `PurchaseController` is correctly mocked and configured.
-2. **Request**: Send a POST request to `/makePurchase` with JSON body:
+2. **Request**: Send a POST request to `/purchase` with JSON body:
     ```json
     {
       "id": 1